bwynneHEP/SimplePetScanner/README.md

 For a linear source, F18 and Zr89 isotopes are supported.
 For the detector background, the detector geometry (Siemens or Explorer) should be specified, Lu176 decays will be assumed.

+### --sourceOffsetMM
+Shift the linear source in the negative direction along the y-axis.

 ### --phantomLengthMM
 Regardless of the radioactive source, a polyethylene cylindrical phantom will be simulated in the centre of the detector.
 Set the length of the phantom in mm with this argument.